Jaynivaan/my-html-css-projects-wisdom-saras-2025/README.md

  Basic_HTML_1.html
  the new html file with title "aware Html" updated the nav routing in all files and learned ../ routing to a file in parent dir.

+-the font color assignment completed using the color name and color hex code.

  _

  6b#
  Basic_JavaScript_1.js
  the js file created as part of learning the src attribute. linked this file with the